HomeBlog

 Why does GEO matter for B2B buyers now?

 B2B buyers research vendors inside ChatGPT and Perplexity before they ever contact sales.
 The shortlist forms before a salesperson is involved.
-Bain found around 90% of buyers purchase from vendors already on their Day 1 list.
+Most buyers purchase from vendors already on their Day 1 list.
 That list is now assembled inside AI answers, not ten blue links.

 The old funnel assumed buyers clicked through a results page.
 The AI buyer reads one synthesised answer naming three to five cited vendors.
 If you are absent from those citations, your win rate on that deal drops toward zero.
 Absence from the AI answer equals absence from the shortlist.